aneekhussain/aneekhussain/README.md

 - 👋 Hi, I’m @aneekhussain
-- 👀 I’m interested in gaming, IT and having fun with friends
+- 👀 I’m interested in gaming, IT and pc hardware
 - 🌱 I’m currently learning IT-Technolgy
 - 📫 How to reach me is on my email: aneekhussain@gmail.com